Treatment of the hip joint

 What are the surgical options?

-What are short-stem prostheses?
+What are short stem prostheses?

-What happens after surgery?
+What happens after the surgery?

-When is a partial denture recommended?
+When is a partial prosthesis recommended?

 Fig.3: Treatment of a local defect with a bone-saving HemiCAP prosthesis